EsmaNErdem/jobly/README.md

 * Node.js/Express: The backend server is built using Node.js and the Express framework.

-* PostgreSQL: We use PostgreSQL as our relational database to store and manage data efficiently.
+* PostgreSQL: PostgreSQL is used as relational database to store and manage data efficiently.

 # To installing depencies